-For the past couple of years, I’ve really loved printing various visuals for my therapy sessions onto Post It notes.
+For the past couple of years, I’ve really loved printing various visual supports for my therapy sessions onto Post It notes.
 They’re great because I can stick them in student notebooks, directly onto assignments, and they’re disposable!
 This hack helps me keep my therapy material organization simple and organized for each student.

 I’ve gotten a ton of questions about how I do it so I thought I’d share a short tutorial here.

 First things first, I don’t do this on my school printer.
 It might be possible, but that printer stresses me out!
 Instead, I use my home printer which is an HP OfficeJet Pro 8715.
 I use HP Instant Ink for monthly printing and absolutely love it.